Sangagiri: Economy

 The economy of the town was predominantly dependent on agriculture.
 Over the past decade Logistics and related services, Cement, Steel, Spinning mills and Body building industries have developed around the town contributing to the economy.
-Sangagiri is well known for its truck logistics industry and SLOA(Sangagiri Lorry Owners Association) one of the biggest in India.
-Some famous long existent truck fleet operators from Sangagiri are AST, SSPT, MM Roadways, KRN, Murugan, SPP, Triveni, SKP, SNR, Sankari Roadways, SPN, KKC, Simon, Sri Vari, AM TRANSPORT and MST.
+Sangagiri is well known for its truck logistics industry and SLOA (Sangagiri Lorry Owners Association) one of the biggest in India.
+Some famous long existent truck fleet operators from Sangagiri are SREE ROAD LINES (SRL), Sri Jayamurugan Transports, AST, SSPT, MM Roadways, KRN, Murugan, SPP, Triveni, SKP, Shashi Transport, SNR, Sankari Roadways, SPN, Simon, Sri Vari, AM TRANSPORT and MST.
 SLOA also runs the fuel station with No.1 Sales in India for 8 consecutive years located on Salem main road, Sangagiri.
 Many famous private bus companies like SPBT and Shanmugam bus service operate out of Sangagiri.

 There is a cement plant of the renowned India Cements Limited which has a production capacity of 2000T/day and of late lorry industry in Sangagiri is fast picking up with Tiruchengode and Namakkal, places renowned for truck industry in the country.
-Industry in Sangagiri are dominated by Kongu Vellalar ,Vanniar and Chettiar Castes.
+Industry in Sangagiri are dominated by Kongu Vellalar, Vanniar and Chettiar Castes.